 Grade Policies: If you find an error in grading, bring it to CK's attention immediately so it can be corrected.
 If you have a question about assignment feedback, exam answers, etc., ask politely.
 If you disagree with a grade earned on, you can file a request for reconsideration no sooner than 24 hours and no later than 1 week after receiving the grade.
 The original work with all evaluation forms should be re-submitted along with a written explanation of why you believe your work warrants reconsideration and a higher grade.
 Any grade change at that time, including a lower one, will remain final.

-"Extra" credit is available in conjunction with regular work, such as participating in post-speech Q&A sessions, bonus questions on exams and homework, good attitude or effort in class activities, etc. Extra credit options are not available as replacements for regular work.
-You can also email the professor a gif of how your semester is going for an extra 2 points, if you read this before Week 5.
+Extra credit is available in conjunction with regular work, such as participating in post-speech Q&A sessions, bonus questions on exams and homework, by paying close attention to the course information provided.
+Extra credit is not available to replace for missed work.
+You can also email the professor a gif of how your semester is going for an extra 2 points, if you read this before Week 6.
 Late work is not accepted.

-Attendance: As a synchronous online course, active attendance is vital to your success.
-Attendance is recorded but attendance itself is not graded.
+Attendance: Attendance is recorded but attendance itself is not graded.
+If you miss class or skip work, you do so at your own risk.
+Attendance is recorded and factored into your Participation grade, but attendance itself is not graded (ie, there are no excused/unexcused absences).
 If you miss class or skip work, you do so at your own risk.